ssi02014/react-thumbnail-generator/README.md

 const App = () => {
   return (
     <ThumbnailGenerator
+      iconPosition="bottom-right"
+      // Through this property, you can specify the position of the button icon.

+      modalPosition='right'
+      // Through this property, you can specify the position of the thumbnail generator.

       iconSize="medium"
       // Through this property, you can specify the size of the button icon.
       // However, if you are inserting a custom button icon, this option is meaningless.

-      iconPosition={[0, 20, 20, 0]}
-      // Through this property, you can specify the position of the button icon.
-      // [top, right, bottom, left]

-      modalPosition='right'
-      // Through this property, you can specify the position of the thumbnail generator.

       additionalFontFamily={['Noto Sans', ...]}
       // You can add the font of your choice to your project, but that font must already applied to your project.